Running with HTCondor

 condor_watch_q for realtime updates.

-containing the workflow’s logging information (anything that matches
+workflow’s logging information (anything that matches

 htcondor/logs/spras_* and ending in .out, .err, or